 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2020 planning figures|

-|2017 year-end results|
+|2018 year-end results|

-|1,580||people of concern were enrolled in primary education|
+|200||camp-based and urban people of concern were enrolled in senior high school|

 People of Concern